hydroperx/path.rs/README.md

 Work with textual file paths, including relativity and resolution.
 Features:

 - _Variant_: `FlexPath` methods consider absolute paths according to the path's `FlexPathVariant`.
 Two variants are supported: `Common` and `Windows`.
 The native variant can be deduced directly through `_native` suffixed methods.
+- _Normalization_: normalize paths with the `normalize_path()` function, whether they exist or not (does not solve for symlinks and real letter case).

 Requirements: